-OBJECTIVE Malignant pericardial effusion (MPE) is associated with poor prognosis and often presents as cardiac tamponade.
-While cytology is the diagnostic gold standard, it has limited sensitivity.
-Computed tomography (CT) attenuation, measured in Hounsfield Units (HU), may reflect fluid composition and aid in the non-invasive differentiation of MPE.
+OBJECTIVE Malignant pericardial effusion (MPE) is associated with poor prognosis and frequently presents as cardiac tamponade.
+While cytology is the diagnostic gold standard, its sensitivity is limited.
+Computed tomography (CT) attenuation, measured in Hounsfield Units (HU), may reflect fluid composition and assist in the non-invasive differentiation of MPE.

-METHODS This retrospective, single-center study analyzed 102 patients who underwent percutaneous pericardiocentesis and thoracic CT.
-Patients were grouped as malignant or non-malignant based on pathological findings.
-CT attenuation was measured in three standardized axial levels, and its diagnostic value was evaluated using multivariate logistic regression and receiver operating characteristic (ROC) analysis.
+METHOD This retrospective, single-center study included 102 patients who underwent percutaneous pericardiocentesis and thoracic CT.
+Patients were classified as having malignant or non-malignant effusion based on pathological findings.
+CT attenuation was measured at three standardized axial levels.
+Diagnostic performance was assessed using multivariate logistic regression and receiver operating characteristic (ROC) analysis.
 Two predictive models were compared: Model 1 (clinical and laboratory variables) and Model 2 (Model 1 + CT attenuation).

-CONCLUSIONS CT attenuation adds incremental diagnostic value in identifying MPE when combined with conventional clinical and biochemical parameters.
-In clinical settings where rapid diagnosis is critical, its non-invasive and reproducible features may enhance the early detection of malignant conditions.
+CONCLUSION CT attenuation provides incremental diagnostic value in identifying MPE when combined with conventional clinical and biochemical parameters.
+In settings where rapid diagnosis is critical, its non-invasive and reproducible nature may support early detection of malignant conditions.

 Copyright © 2025 Archives of the Turkish Society of Cardiology